 But, as a copywriter responsible for boosting conversions I need prospects to read the whole pitch.

 To optimize conversion rates we need to think of ways to get readers to meaningfully engage with your core message.

 The copywriting conversion trick most don’t know about is this:

-Sprinkling in product relevant interesting facts is a clever way to optimize conversion rates.
+Sprinkling in surprising product-relevant facts is a clever way to optimize conversion rates.

-Interesting facts (like the taste of water example above) serve multiple purposes:
+Surprising details (like the reason for the neutral taste of water) serve multiple purposes:

 - Add excitement to the copy.

 - Because they’re interesting they stick in the mind of the reader.
 Now even if they leave your site there is a higher chance they’ll remember you.

 - Act as mini mental breaks for the reader.
 Give the reader an energy boost.